opattison/jekyll-figure-image-tag/README.md

 ## Setting Up the Plugin

 Clone or download this repository.
-Add the **figure_tag.rb** file to your _plugins folder.
+Add the **figure_image_tag.rb** file to your _plugins folder.
 For more background and documentation on Jekyll plugins, [read the Jekyll docs](http://jekyllrb.com/docs/plugins/).

 Create simple YAML sequences (arrays) in the post's front matter like this: